AnshMahajan-grep/collaborative-whiteboard-project/README.md

 - **Brush Settings**: Use the color picker to change the brush color, and the slider to adjust the brush size.
 - **Clear Canvas**: Click the "Clear Canvas" button to remove all drawings from the board.

-## Contributing

-While contributions are not currently open, feel free to explore and use this tool for your personal or collaborative work.
-If you would like to propose any improvements or enhancements, feel free to open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments